Skip to main content

 Schema alone doesn’t make you authoritative.
 But it reduces friction and makes clear your authority.

-When schema was introduced nearly 15 years ago, it could have been accurately described as a “rich snippets booster”.
-But these days it’s far more integral; a key part of your metadata infrastructure.
+When schema was introduced nearly 15 years ago, it could have been accurately described as a "rich snippets booster".
+These days, it's far more integral - a key part of your metadata infrastructure.

 Keywords have never been less valuable to search*, which is increasingly organised around entities.
 And that shift makes schema invaluable.
-It gives AI and search engines alike clear definitions of who you are, what you offer, and how you relate to other people and places.
+It gives search engines clear definitions of who you are, what you offer, and how you relate to other people, places, and things.

 * They're still super important, just relatively less so.